jacobsamo/Mixie/CONTRIBUTING.md

 # Contributing
 Thank you for your interest in making Meally a better website.

 Due to me being a solo Dev Please make sure when writing code it is readable or commented properly so i can easily accept pull requests.
 Thank you in advance for you help.
+Look to [getting started](./GETTING_STARTED.md) for more information on how to get started.

 ## Project structure
-This repo was migrated from Nextjs 12 to Turborepo 1.6.3 and Nextjs 13.
+This repo was migrated from Nextjs 12 to Turborepo 1.6.3 and Nextjs 13. with huge improvements in build times and code structure.
+All shared code is now under `packages` and all Nextjs apps are under `apps`.